oracle-livelabs/security/oci-vss-qualys-agent/common/orm-deploy.md

     ![Oracle Resource Manager Home Page](./images/orm-home-page.png " ")

-4. Choose the right compartment from left hand side drop-down and appropriate region from top right drop-down and click the **Create Stack** button
+4. Choose the right compartment from the left-hand side drop-down and the appropriate region from the top right drop-down and click the **Create Stack** button

     ![Oracle Resource Manager Create Stack Page](./images/create-stack-page.png " ")